cryssoft/aix_perf_tools/README.md

 NOTES:

+    drr               - watches for and tries to expand dynamic LPAR configuration changes.

     hbaq              - requires root authority because of a lot of the system calls it leverages.

     lps_cpu           - partial re-do of some 'mpstat' output, very much a work in progress.